HidekiNatsumi/DiscordBot/README.md

   -

-          !commands - Will display all bot commands !spam - will text potatoe 4 times
-          !lol - will encourage you
+          !commands - Will display all bot commands !spam +(text you want to spam)- will text that word 4 times !lol - will encourage you
           !shutup - will say shutup to other discord members Bot will have (Playing Visual Studio Code) activity when online